ZichengMa/CrimeMapUIUC/doc/UML_Design.md

     2. User can report many Crime, a crime can only be reported by one user
     3. A crime can only happen in one Street, a Street can contain many crimes
     4. A user can write on many StreetBoards, a StreetBoard can be written by many users
-    5. A Street Board belongs to only one Street, a Street can only have one streetBoard.
+    5. A Street Board belongs to only one Street, a Street can only have one streetBoard
+    6. StreetID in street board must be in the StreetID in the Street
-    6. A Street can have only one safety level, many street can share the same safety level
+    7. A Street can have only one safety level, many street can share the same safety level